-Different over 70 life insurance providers offer different limits for life insurance over 70, depending on what kind of cover you choose.
-You’ll find, for example, that the maximum age might be lower if you pick a decreasing term policy, compared to a level term policy when you buy your over 70 life insurance.
+The limits you’re offered depend on the insurer and on what kind of cover you choose.
+You’ll find, for example, that the maximum age may be lower if you pick a decreasing-term policy rather than a level-term policy.

 You can read about which life insurance cover is right for you here.

-Life insurance for over 70s costs more because the older you get, the more likely you are to have health conditions.
-There’s also more chance of you developing health conditions during the term of your policy.
-Plus, your life expectancy becomes shorter as you get older.
+Life insurance for over-70s costs more because you are more likely to have – or develop – health conditions during the term of your policy.
+Your life expectancy also shortens as you get older.

-That’s why life insurance for over 70s is more expensive.
-But there are ways to cut the cost of your life insurance, so read our tips.
+Even later on in life there are ways to cut the cost of your life insurance, so read our tips.